The Futures League

 WHAT IS THE FUTURES LEAGUE?

-The Futures League is summer collegiate baseball at its best, having been regarded as one of the most talented and competitive leagues in the country over its first decade of play.
+The Futures League is summer collegiate baseball at its best, having been regarded as one of the most talented and competitive leagues in the country since its inception in 2011.

-The league quickly gained in popularity in the community and is currently the highest-attended summer collegiate league in New England, having attracted more than two million fans to its games since being founded in 2011.
+The league quickly gained in popularity in the community and is currently the highest-attended summer collegiate league in New England.
+More than three million fans have watched Futures League baseball over the years.

 OUR HISTORY